rachith77709/pyright/docs/configuration.md

 **include** [array of paths, optional]: Paths of directories or files that should be included.
 If no paths are specified, pyright defaults to the directory that contains the config file.
 Paths may contain wildcard characters ** (a directory or multiple levels of directories), * (a sequence of zero or more characters), or ? (a single character).
 If no include paths are specified, the root path for the workspace is assumed.

 **exclude** [array of paths, optional]: Paths of directories or files that should not be included.
 These override the includes directories and files, allowing specific subdirectories to be ignored.
-Note that files in the exclude paths may still be included in the analysis if they are referenced (imported) by source files that are not excluded.
+Note that files in the exclude paths may still be included in the analysis if theey are referenced (imported) by source files that are not excluded.
 Paths may contain wildcard characters ** (a directory or multiple levels of directories), * (a sequence of zero or more characters), or ? (a single character).
 If no exclude paths are specified, Pyright automatically excludes the following: `**/node_modules`, `**/__pycache__`, `**/.*`.
 Pylance also excludes any virtual environment directories regardless of the exclude paths specified.
 For more detail on Python environment specification and discovery, refer to the [import resolution](import-resolution.md#configuring-your-python-environment) documentation.

 **ignore** [array of paths, optional]: Paths of directories or files whose diagnostic output (errors and warnings) should be suppressed even if they are an included file or within the transitive closure of an included file.
 Paths may contain wildcard characters ** (a directory or multiple levels of directories), * (a sequence of zero or more characters), or ? (a single character).